bowman2001/perplexdoc/content/doc/intro/workflow/getting-started/index.md

 : hosts all directories or files without the need for processing.
 They are copied to the publication folder (default: public) as they are.
 At the moment this folder only includes one file.
 {.dl-loose}

-The additional {$\_vendor} folder includes a recent copy of the Perplex theme.
-It’s imported as a module from there.
-Because of this copy, there is no need to install a Go environment.
-You can inspect the theme in this folder, but you better start at its own [repository]({{< param themeURL >}}).
+The reserved {$\_vendor} folder includes a recent copy of the Perplex theme.
+Its working as a module cache and should never be touched directly.
+The theme copy gets imported from there as long as we don’t retrieve it otherwise.
+Because of this cached copy, there is no need to install a Go environment in the beginning.
+Should you be interested in the the theme, you’re welcome at its own [repository]({{< param themeURL >}}).

 #### Project configuration